PFM37/King-Python/README.md

 # -------------------

 this zip contain 2 folders one named 'code' and the othe 'Source Code' in source code there is a python file which contains all of the source cod and the other folder contains and exe file and a example.kp for testing
+For now it is very limited but as the update come it will be better idea taken from C and C++